Anopheles culicifacies: Distribution

-Vector of Disease
+As a vector of disease

 The An. culicifacies species are responsible for 65-75% of malaria cases in India alone.
 In Madhya Pradesh 8% of the population contribute to 30% of the total malaria cases in central India, due to the large concentration of An. culicifacies species in central India.
 A study conducted compared two species of mosquitoes An. subpictus and An. culicifacies and found that the An. culicifices species had a higher sporozoite rate of 1.8% as 13 of 716 collected insects were positive for the malaria sporozoite.
 An. culicifacies are generally zoophilic, meaning they feed on animals, and this species has an affinity for cattle.
 The species also has a low affinity for human flesh, but due to their high density, they are a major vector for malaria.
 The species prefers to breed near streams, rice fields, irrigation channels, and rainwater collections.
 Because of this vast breeding range occupied by this species during monsoon season, it is difficult to employ anti-larval control methods.
 The sibling species differ in their susceptibility to malaria sporogony; species A is known to be highly susceptible, and it is followed by species C and B. Species B has a unique ability that allows it to kill early sporogony in its midgut through cellular encapsulation.
 The control of An. culicifacies has been a major concern for vectorial control programs in India due to the evolutions of resistance to commonly used insecticides such as DDT.